victor-explore/victor-explore.github.io/content/posts/ADRL/4 - Convex conjugate.md

+---
+title: "Convex conjugate"
+date:
+draft: false
+description:
+tags: []
+categories: []
+author:
+toc:
+weight: 1
+---

-# Convex conjugate (also known as the Fenchel conjugate or the Legendre transform)
+Convex conjugate is also known as the Fenchel conjugate or the Legendre transform

 ## Definition